 Festivals

-On all the major holidays, you can safely assume that there will be a proper party on one of the beaches, late loud and bacchanalian.
+On all the major holidays, you can also safely assume that there will be a proper party on one of the beaches, late loud and bacchanalian.